-Classroom salaries include the amounts paid to district personnel for the provision of the district's regular, special education, basic skills, bilingual, local vocational, and other instructional programs.
+Classroom salaries include the amounts paid to district personnel for the provision of the district's instructional programs.
 It does not include the administrative and support staff related to those programs.
 This indicator is a sub-component of Total Classroom Instruction.
 It includes the salaries and allocated benefits of teachers, substitutes and teachers' aides (other than secretarial and clerical) as well as the additional compensation paid to teachers for services such as hall monitors, detention, and lunchroom aides.
 It also includes the amounts paid to district personnel as well as allocated benefits for the provision of occupational, speech, and physical therapy.
 Amounts paid to non-district employees for such services are considered part of the total classroom instruction cost, but are not included here since such expenditures are for purchased services rather than for salaries.
-Benefits are applied as a direct allocation or as a percentage of salaries and the calculation of that ratio of benefits to total salaries is shown as a separate indicator in this document.
+Benefits are applied as a direct allocation or as a percentage of salaries, and the calculation of that ratio of benefits to total salaries is shown as a separate indicator in this document.